Weed in Ningbo

 Conclusion

 Cannabis remains illegal in Ningbo, with harsh penalties for those caught using, possessing, or trafficking marijuana.
 The underground cannabis market exists but operates discreetly, with high prices and variable product quality.
-Social attitudes toward cannabis in Ningbo are shaped by government messaging and traditional Chinese values, leading to a significant stigma surrounding marijuana use.
 Although younger people in Ningbo may hold more progressive views on cannabis, public discussions on the subject are still rare.
-The future of cannabis legalization in the city remains uncertain, and for now, those who choose to engage with cannabis in Ningbo face both legal and social risks.

 Leave a Comment